This article is part of The Ascender, the Highrise platform for articles and resources.

 The best way to assess this is to ask direct questions.
 Ask about goal-setting methods, proof of activities, and milestones achieved.
 Knowing the answers to this will help you understand what to expect and how progress will be measured.

 A group coaching program often has a fixed schedule with little flexibility.
-This is especially true for a course-based program model with many students.
-The coach needs to work with the group, and you can fall behind if you underestimate the commitment required.
+This is especially true for a course-based program model with many clients.
+The coach needs to work with the group according to the schedule and you can fall behind if you underestimate the commitment required.

 For this reason, it is important to consider how much time and effort you can realistically commit.
-A group coaching program may require weekly sessions and extensive outside work, while another may be more flexible.
+A group coaching program may require weekly sessions and extensive outside work, while another kind of program may be more flexible.

 Choose a group coaching program you can commit to to get the most out of it.